 So what is considered income for child support in California?

 By statute, income includes salaries and wages as well as commissions, bonuses, rents (which are typically from rental property), dividends, pensions, interest income, income from a trust or annuity (unless the annuity is connected to a non-income source such as personal injury proceeds), benefits paid as a result of a workers compensation case, unemployment insurance, disability insurance benefits (especially when it is designed to replace income), Social Security benefits and alimony that is received from an unrelated case to the parent that seeks child support.
+Like many general rules, there may be exceptions so the advice of an attorney you retain as to whether or not an item is or is not income will be necessary.

 For Orange County business owners or executives going through a divorce, their income is typically the gross revenues of the business minus business expenses.